Mike Griggs

 Sin came into the world because of someone trusting their perception of a situation over and above what God had said.
 In Genesis 3:6, Eve “saw” that the fruit of the forbidden tree was “good for food,” and good “for making one wise.”
 That is what her reasoning told her.

-God, however, had told her not to eat from that tree, and that to doing so would bring about her destruction (Gen. 3:2-3).
+God, however, had told her not to eat from that tree, and that doing so would bring about her destruction (Gen. 3:2-3).
 It seemed to her that going against what God had said would bring the desired result, but it didn’t work.

 Or, did it?